thepolarbear0818/blog/pages/docs/faq.md

-Finally, there's no point in changing from strict to any other mode, as strict mode doesn't usually cause any kind of breakage, and changing to custom mode to block cookies will come at the expense of disabling dFPI: not worth it, **don't**.
-If you change the default strict mode LibreWolf will revert it at the end of the session, unless you explicitely force it with overrides, but once again we advise against it.
+Finally, there's no point in changing from strict to any other mode, as strict mode doesn't usually cause any kind of breakage, and changing to custom mode to block cookies will come at the expense of disabling dFPI: not worth it, so we decided to hide the UI that allows users to change this.
+You can explicitely force other modes with overrides, but once again we advise against it.

 Tracking Protection requires some occasional outgoing connections, in order to fetch its blocking lists: these connections are harmless for privacy, and TP has